 Italian regions are diverse, each with its own identity and regional variations in language, geography, cuisine and attractions.
 Tuscany, Lombardy, Campania, Sardinia, Sicily, Liguria, Calabria, Lazio, and Umbria are regions filled with beautiful landscape and several variations in sights to see and food to eat.

 Festivals are an integral part of Italian culture.
 Some of the Italian festivals have captured the imagination of the world.
 Historic Regatta, Venice’s Carnival, Palio di Siena, Battle of the Oranges, Game of the Bridge, Corsa dei ceri Gubbio, Giostra della Quintana, Calcio Fiorentino and several other festivals ensure Italians stay happy and vibrant all-round the year.

 12. Won’t burn a hole in your pocket

 Well, travelling in Europe as a whole is expensive, but, by adopting smarter ways one can always save some extra bucks!
 Try travelling to Italy during the off-season.
 The coastal regions get expensive during the summers, so avoid Sicily and Sardinia, if on budget.
 One can easily find accommodation under 100 Euros per night and at the same time enjoy the authentic way of Italian living.
 The train system is brilliant, connecting all major towns and cities with reasonable fares.

 13. There’s still so much to see

-Italian people have best of everything: good food, great wines, beautiful landscape, beautiful coastal cities and villages, best museums, a charming art and culture and international shopping brands and high quality products.
+Italian people have the best of everything: good food, great wines, beautiful landscape, beautiful coastal cities and villages, best museums, charming art and culture and international shopping brands and high-quality products.
 However, despite having the best of everything, Italian are the most hospitable people on the planet.
 Helping and welcoming nature coupled with an “easy living style” makes Italy one of the best countries to visit.